 - a public database of geological and operational data;

-- an anomalous induced seismicity susceptibility map;
+- induced seismicity susceptibility maps;

-- decreased number of felt seismic events.
+- potential to decrease the number of felt seismic events.